Robert of Arbrissel: Sources

-Robert's life is primarily known from two biographies (vitae) as well as from a number of letters by bother admirers and critics.
+Robert's life is primarily known from two biographies (vitae) as well as from a number of letters by other admirers and critics.
 The first vita was written by Baudri of Dol, bishop of Dol-en-Bretagne (formerly abbot of the monastery of Saint-Pierre of Bourgueil), shortly after Robert's death in 1116 and was likely commissioned by Petronilla.
-The second vita, the Vita Altera, was written by a certain Andreas, possibly Robert's chaplain and the head of Fontevraud's male priory St. Jean, and is centered more on the final six months of Robert's life.
+The second vita, the Vita Altera, was written by a certain Andreas, possibly Robert's chaplain and the head of Fontevraud's male priory St. Jean and is centered more on the final six months of Robert's life.
 While it has been suggested that Andreas was commissioned by Petronille as well, others have suggested that Andreas wrote on his behalf for the community.
-As both authors knew Robert personally, it is likely that the events described in these vitae are more historic than typically can assumed in this type of medieval genre.
+As both authors knew Robert personally, it is likely that the events described in these vitae are more historic than typically can be assumed in this type of medieval genre.